 - Free Wi-Fi with auto site connection – when you have selected your Wi-Fi and open your browser, you are redirected to a specific page rather than your usual default page.
 These pages often open automatically and often ask for registration, but not all of them are legitimate.
 Some are there for the sole purpose of capturing personal information.

 - Something free needs a credit card – there are so many sites which offer something free, then ask for credit card details.
-Put simply, if the intention is to provide you with something free of charge, your credit card is not required.
+If the intention is to provide you with something free of charge, your credit card is not required.
 If a credit card is required, it means their ulterior motive is to charge you for something.
 You should never need a credit card to connect to Wi-Fi – anywhere.

 - Disable Wi-Fi in public places if access is not required

-- Ensure that your devices are protected with anti-malware
+- Protect your devices with anti-malware

-To conclude, here are 3 suggestions:
+To conclude, here are three suggestions:

-- Use 3G/4G to access the internet instead of relying on public Wi-Fi
+- Use 3G/4G to access the Internet instead of relying on public Wi-Fi

 - Use a VPN configured to connect to the Internet; adding an extra layer of security even over 3G/4G and acts as a backstop in any dead spots where Wi-Fi is needed.